intelsdi-x/snap-plugin-collector-disk/README.md

 #### Download the plugin binary:

 You can get the pre-built binaries for your OS and architecture from the plugin's [GitHub Releases](https://github.com/intelsdi-x/snap-plugin-collector-disk/releasess) page.
-Download the plugin from the latest release and load it into `snapd` (`/opt/snap/plugins` is the default location for snap packages).
+Download the plugin from the latest release and load it into `snapteld` (`/opt/snap/plugins` is the default location for snap packages).

 #### To build the plugin binary: